If you want to spend a campervan holiday in Australia and explore the country, Australia offers a wealth of itinerary ideas and endless possibilities.

 As a rule of thumb, you should try to book between 2 and 3 months in advance.

-If you are planning a campervan holiday in the summertime, during school holidays, Christmas and public holidays, it is highly recommended to start searching at least between 4-5 months ahead.
+If you plan a campervan holiday in the summertime, during school holidays, Christmas and public holidays, it is highly recommended to start searching at least between 4-5 months ahead.
 This is the only way to secure campervans at a reasonable price.

 Here below a list with all the things you should consider for choosing the right campervan for Australia.